jdlope/jdlope.github.io/theses.md

 ## Older Academic Works

 The complete list includes more than one hundred academic theses and undergraduate final projects.
 Some of them can be found on [Archivo Digital UPM](https://oa.upm.es/), the institutional digital repository.
 Older ones are not available in digital format.
-Some works are not allowed to be published due to confidentiality restrictions.